zgluis/AppStoreReviewsDownloader/README.md

 # AppStoreReviewsDownloader

-Ever wanted to download all reviews of your app from AppStore?
-That is what happened to me, I couldn't find a proper trusfuly tool to do it, so I created a rudimentary script that does the job.
+Ever wanted to download all reviews of your app from App Store?
+That is what happened to me, I couldn't find a proper trustfully tool to do it, so I created a rudimentary script that does the job.

 # How it works?